erikvanoosten/metrics-scala/README.md

 ### Features

 * Easy creation of all metrics types.
-* Almost invisible syntax for using timers (see example below).
+* Almost invisible syntax for using timers (see example above).
 * Scala specific methods on metrics (e.g. `+=` on counters).
 * Derives proper metrics names for Scala objects and closures.
 * Actor support.